filamentphp/filament/packages/actions/docs/07-prebuilt-actions/09-export.md

 ### Disabling column selection

 By default, user will be asked which columns they would like to export.
-You can disable this functionality by passing `null` to `form()` method:
+You can disable this functionality with the `columnMapping()` method:

 ```php
 use App\Filament\Exports\ProductExporter;